ericoporto/ags-manual-wiki/EngineConfigFile.md

     - `cachemax = [integer]` - size of the engine's sprite cache, in kilobytes.
 Default is 131072 (128 MB).
     - `clear_cache_on_room_change = [0; 1]` - whether to clear sprite cache on every room change.
     - `load_latest_save = [0; 1]` - whether to load latest save on game launch.
+    - `background = [0; 1]` - whether the game should continue to run in background, when the window does not have an input focus (does not work in exclusive fullscreen mode).
     - `show_fps = [0; 1]` - whether to display fps counter on screen.
     - `titletext = [string]` - the title of the winsetup window.
 - **\[log\]** - log options, allow to setup logging to the chosen OUTPUT with given log groups and verbosity levels.